The walled gardens of ad tech, explained

 The walled gardens of ad tech

+Let’s take a look at the walled garden ecosystem.
 In 2019, Facebook generated $69.66 billion in advertising revenue, while Google earned almost twice that at $134.81 billion.
 The ad revenue generated by both companies surpasses the ad revenue generated by all other ad tech companies combined, hence their moniker ‘Duopoly’.

 Find more statistics at Statista